DeckOfPandas/sandbox/nhshd20-email-2-draft.md

 Please do also let us know if you have any access, dietary or other needs we didn’t pick up in the sign-up process.

-And finally: see you next weekend!
+And finally (finally!): see you next weekend!

 ![image](http://nhshackday.com/assets/images/nhshd/with-love.png)